OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 The model discloses sensitive training data or is abused to do so.

 ### 2.2.1.
 Sensitive data output from model
 The output of the model may contain sensitive data from the training set, for example a large language model(GenAI) generating output including personal data that was part of its training set.
 Furthermore, GenAI can ouput other types of sensitive data, such as copyrighted text or images.
-The disclosure is caused by an unintentional fault, either through normal use or through provocation by an attacker using the system.
+The disclosure is caused by an unintentional fault of including this data, and exposed through normal use or through provocation by an attacker using the system.

 **Controls specific for sensitive data output from model:**
-* See General controls
+* See General controls, in particular data minimization
 * See controls for threats through use
-* Assess the risk of this happening and when necessary experiment to provoke this.
+* FILTERSENSITIVETRAINDATA.
+Actively prevent sensitive data when constructing the trainset using manual verification and/or automated detection and/or careful selection of train data sources
+  Links to standards:
+  * TODOWG1: Mentioned anywhere in our scope?
+* FILTERSENSITIVEMODELOUTPUT.
+Actively censor sensitive data by detecting it when possible (e.g. phone number) Links to standards:
+  * TODOWG1: Mentioned anywhere in our scope?

 ### 2.2.2.
 Model inversion and Membership inference
 Model inversion occurs when an attacker reconstructs a part of the training set by intensive experimentation during which the input is optimized to maximize indications of confidence level in the output of the model.